Kees1958/uBol-stripped/README.md

 WHAT IS CHANGED?

 In layman's terms we (Claude AI and me) used the strong bones of uBO-lite and stripped it (removed less well programmed features to keep up with AdGuard Mv3).
 Next we added some open source AdGuard skills (it is open source so why not use what is available in stead of competing as a one man band with a team of developers).
-Next I added some features which in my opinion were missing in uBO-lite (see pictures).
-To make the code easy to understand, extend and debug I refactored the strong uBO-lite bones using four (old structured programming) principles (nerd alert):
+Next I added some features which in my opinion were missing in uBO-lite (see pictures above).

+NEW CODE IS DEVELOPED AND EXISTING CODE IS REFACTORED (WHEN POSSIBLE) USING OLD STRUCTURED PROGRAMMING PRINCIPLES (nerd alert):

 1. SEPARATION OF CONCERNS — HTML, CSS AND JAVASCRIPT Every file has exactly one job.
 HTML describes the structure of the page.
 CSS handles all visual styling.
 JavaScript handles all behaviour.
 No styling is written inside JavaScript.
 No logic is embedded in HTML.
 This means you can change how something looks without touching the code that makes it work, and vice versa.
 Each dashboard tab, each popup panel and each background module is its own isolated file.